Excessive Barking in Dogs

 Treatment is based on the causes of the barking.
 A treatment plan may include one or more of the following:

-Avoidance of stimuli that may cause barking: This is a common management technique used for many behavioral problems.
+- Avoidance of stimuli that causes barking: This is a common management technique used for many behavioral problems.
 Altering behavior can take time and work.
-Sometimes it is easier to prevent the triggers of your dog’s barking than to change her reaction to it.
+Sometimes, it is easier to prevent the triggers of your dog’s barking than to change their reaction to it.
 This technique should work, at least temporarily, for barking caused by separation anxiety and territorial or protective barking.
-Avoiding the triggers that cause barking may entail sending your dog to doggie day care, keeping her inside, not allowing her to see out of the window, or keeping her away from the door.
+Avoiding the triggers that cause barking may entail sending your dog to doggy day care, keeping them inside, not allowing them to see out of the window, or keeping them away from the door.
 Management techniques are based on what is causing the barking problem and do nothing to address the problem directly.
-The next time your dog is exposed to the stimulus or left alone, she is likely to bark.
+The next time your dog is exposed to the stimulus or left alone, they are likely to bark.

-Extinction: This technique involves ignoring your dog when she is barking, and is recommended when your dog is barking to get your attention.
+- Extinction: This technique involves ignoring your dog when they are barking and is recommended when your dog is barking to get your attention.
 Owners and neighbors should be aware that the barking will likely get worse before it gets better.
-Eventually your dog’s barking will lessen, though, as she learns that barking is no longer an effective way of getting what she wants.
+Eventually your dog’s barking will lessen, though, as they learn that barking is no longer an effective way of getting what they want.
 It is important to be consistent.
-Avoid petting and talking to your dog while she is barking, and avoid making eye contact and scolding her.
-If you give in and respond to the barking, you will be teaching your dog to bark for even longer the next time she wants something.
+Avoid petting and talking to your dog while they are barking and avoid making eye contact and scolding them.
+If you give in and respond to the barking, you will be teaching your dog to bark for even longer the next time they want something.

-Positive reinforcement: Praising your dog when he does not bark, especially when exposed to a stimulus, can be an effective way of controlling barking.
+- Positive reinforcement: Praising your dog when they do not bark, especially when exposed to a stimulus, can be an effective way of controlling barking.
 You can also use positive reinforcement to teach your dog to obey a “quiet” command using praise or food treats.

 Because there are many reasons for barking, treatment must be based on the specific cause.
 A behaviorist can help you with a treatment plan.

-Until you receive help, prevent your dog’s exposure to stimuli that cause barking.
-This may include keeping your dog inside or away from the windows, keeping windows closed to minimize noise, using a doggie day care service or leaving the dog with someone when you are away.
+Until you receive help, prevent your dog’s exposure to stimuli that causes barking.
+This may include keeping your dog inside or away from the windows, keeping windows closed to minimize noise, using a doggy day care service, or leaving the dog with someone when you are away.
 Bark collars (citronella or shock) should not be used without guidance from a professional.
 Excessive use of shock collars is cruel and may even make the barking worse.